xeago/gradblog/graduation/extended-abstract.md

 > > From [http://blog.xeago.nl/assets/internship/videofyme-internship.html](http://blog.xeago.nl/assets/internship/videofyme-internship.html)

-Several weeks before summer holidays Patrick communicated to Twan a common (feature) request.
+Several weeks before summer holidays Patrick communicated to Twan a common request.
 Users requested higher quality search results.
 Staff requested a non-critical database.
 Earlier investigation showed that the search queries were hammering down the database.
 With a growing userbase and inefficient search-queries the database suffered in performance.
 This information further specified the [assignment](graduation-assignment.html).
 In summary, Twan would be responsible for search and related functionalities at VideofyMe.
+The goal of the assignment is to decrease the strain on the database and improve the quality of the search results.

 Patrick decided to use Elasticsearch for a distributed full-text search environment.
-This would remove the strain from the database and open up possibilities to improve the quality of search results.
+This would remove the strain from the database and open up possibilities to improve the quality of the search results.

 <!-- This paragraph below is in wrong tense.
 It is also in the wrong place -->
 <!--